 About Port Hudson

-In 1863, the town of Port Hudson in Louisiana was the site of a forty-eight day siege by the Union against the Confederates during the American Civil War.
+In 1863, the town of Port Hudson in Louisiana, United States was the site of a 48-day siege by the Unionist Army against the Confederates during the American Civil War.

 The Confederates viewed Port Hudson as a strategic position from which to defend the Mississippi, particularly as it was located in an acute bend in the river.
 Thus, they established batteries there to repel the Union army.